mharen/mharen.github.io/blog/2005/2005-05-updates-from-crypt.md

 Well pardon me, sir, but wtf?
 What a terrible ending!
 Basically, Tony and Bitchelle fake Jack's death so he can go into hiding and start a "new" life.
 That is, until <s>next season</s> tomorrow another terrorist does something that only Jack can handle.

 That brings up a barely related point I've been thinking about.
 I think that they should codeword each season with a day of the week.
-So season one is Monday, season two is Tuesday, etc. If they're feeling really ambitious and worry that seven days won't cover it, they could start with a date Jan 1, Jan 2, etc. Just a thought...<h3>Alias</h3>Or as I like to call it, <b>Jenny plays dress-up</b>.
+So season one is Monday, season two is Tuesday, etc. If they're feeling really ambitious and worry that seven days won't cover it, they could start with a date Jan 1, Jan 2, etc. Just a thought...<h3>Alias</h3>Or as I like to call it, **Jenny plays dress-up**.

 This show was really, really good the first two seasons.
 Season three and now season four were a little slow and repetitive.
 The last three episodes of this season, however, have been extremely good.